-Adenomyosis is a condition that causes many symptoms—like pelvic pain and heavy bleeding—that mimic fibroid symptoms.
+Adenomyosis is a condition that causes many symptoms—like pelvic pain, bloating, an enlarged uterus, and heavy bleeding—that mimic fibroid symptoms.
 This condition is the result of endometrial cells (from the uterine inner lining) that migrate into the middle, muscular wall of the uterus, the myometrium, where they stay put.
 The newly lodged cells then increase the mass of your uterus.
 And all of these factors trigger symptoms that are also similar to endometriosis.
 (But adenomyosis and endometriosis are two very different conditions.)

 What Causes Adenomyosis?